ATG, DBE and Sasol Foundation presents FREE STEM Lockdown Digital School.Continue reading..

 We host numerous events to train and guide the kids.
 We equally organise workshops, hackathons and community outreach events to foster this cause.

-Clubs are taught by our volunteers who are trained and supported by ATG Microsoft.
+Classes are conducted by our volunteers who are trained and supported by ATG and Microsoft.
 We have over 1300 volunteers working hard to make this honourable course a reality

 Africa Teen Geeks relies on volunteers to run its free Saturday Classes at UNISA.
 Please support us by volunteering at a centre next to you.

 Thank you for the opportunity to learn to code.
 Without Africa Teen Geeks I would never have had an opportunity to learn how to code.
 I now believe that with technology, I can change the world.

 My daughter had been struggling at school.
 Africa Teen Geeks introduced her to computer science and she has been doing great.
 She was selected to attend Festival of Code which boosted her self-confidence and her outlook on life.

 I really like computer science.
 Next year, I will be going to high school so I hope to see you guys there.
 My favourite scratch project was the platform game.
 Thank you for coming to our school.

 Volunteering some time to guide the kids during learning sessions makes a great difference.
 If you are passionate about training kids and raising the next generation of African and World leaders, please join us.Sign Up